isomerpages/moe-northoakspri/_programmes/Character Development/Character & Citizenship Education.md

 third_nav_title: Character Development
 variant: tiptap
 ---
-<h3>Leading and Learning with H.E.A.R.T.</h3>
+<h3>Leading and Learning with H.E.A.R<sup>2</sup>.T.</h3>
-<p><strong>Mornings Start with H.E.A.R.T.</strong>
+<p><strong>Mornings Start with H.E.A.R<sup>2</sup>.T.</strong>
 </p>
 <p>The school believes strongly in providing our students opportunities to
 lead and learn with H.E.A.R<sup>2</sup>.T.
 (Honesty, Empathy, Appreciation, Respect, Responsibility and Tenacity).
-Our Morning Starts with H.E.A.R<sup>2</sup>.T. <s>a </s>pre-assembly&nbsp;programme&nbsp;enhances the authentic learning&nbsp;of values and social skills through inspirational stories and current affairs from the news and social media.
+Our Morning Starts with H.E.A.R<sup>2</sup>.T. a pre-assembly&nbsp;programme&nbsp;enhances the authentic learning&nbsp;of values and social skills through inspirational stories and current affairs from the news and social media.
 In this&nbsp;programme, students are given the opportunity to discuss age-appropriate contemporary issues such as the COVID-19&nbsp;pandemic, environmental conservation and social inclusivity with their Form Teachers.</p>
-<p><strong>Leading with H.E.A.R.T.</strong>
+<p><strong>Leading with H.E.A.R<sup>2</sup>.T.</strong>
 </p>
-<p>In NKPS, we beleive that every student is a potential leader.
+<p>In NKPS, we believe that every student is a potential leader.
 <br>
 </p>
 <p>The school recognises that&nbsp;one must first be able to&nbsp;lead&nbsp;oneself